This investigation is free and open to everyone.

 Four names in a victim's handwritten journal.
 Four men from the same city, the same social world, the same professional circle.
 Two of them co-founded the same company.1

-Virginia Giuffre's journals — written contemporaneously during her period of exploitation between 2000 and 2002 — list men she was directed by Jeffrey Epstein and Ghislaine Maxwell to have sexual encounters with.
+The victim's journals — written contemporaneously during her period of exploitation — list men she was directed by Jeffrey Epstein and Ghislaine Maxwell to have sexual encounters with.
 Among the names are Jim Kimsey, Steve Case, Ted Leonsis, and Dan Snyder.1

 All four lived in the Washington, D.C. metropolitan area.
 All four were prominent business figures in the same social ecosystem.
 And all four appeared in Epstein's personal contact directory with multiple phone numbers.2

 They were not random entries.
-They were a cluster.
+They were a cluster — and the corroborating documentary evidence runs far deeper than the journals alone.

 The Company